meikaykam/ai-case-study/README.md

 > In 2023, Envision received 1.5 million euros in funding.
 The company used the funds to scale up and support its users globally.

 **What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?**
-> How often do their users request an Aira agent?
+> * How often do their users request an Aira agent?
-> Out of the three Envision Glasses Edition, which one is most popular?
+> * Out of the three Envision Glasses Edition, which one is most popular?
-> What are the top 5 used features?
+> * What are the top 5 used features?
-> How often are the glasses used?
+> * How often are the glasses used on a daily basis?

 **How is your company performing relative to competitors in the same field?**
-> Compared to other assistive smart glasses in the market, the cost to purchase Envision smart glasses ranges on the lower end compared to their competitors.
-Envision’s premium glasses are priced at $3499 while their competitors range between $2950 and $4995.
+> I am unable to access the company's financials because Envision is a privately held company.
+Looking at the past year, Envision is doing well considering they raised 1.5 million euros in the seed round.
+They also partnered with Google Glass by integrating their interface with Google Glass's hardware.
+Their product and services are well thought our and tailored to meet the needs of a blind or visually impaired person.
+Envision’s premium edition glasses are priced competitively at $3499 while the cost of their competitors' glasses range between $2950 and $4995.

 ## Recommendations

-**If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)**
+**If you were to advise the company, what products or services would you suggest they offer?**
-> I suggest a street mode feature.
-The user would select that mode before crossing the street.
-The glasses will scan the surroundings for street lights and either emit a sound that it is safe to cross the street.
+> I would suggest a feature that allows the user to take an image of the street lights before crossing.
+The glasses will scan the surrounding area for street lights and emit a sound or provide clear directions to the user that it is safe to cross the street.

 **Why do you think that offering this product or service would benefit the company?**
 > The goal of the product is to allow the user to be more independent.
 One of the biggest challenges I see with blind people is not knowing when to cross the street.
 I remember crossing a busy street in Chinatown, NY and a blind man was standing at the corner of the street next to me.
 When the street lights turned white, everyone started walking except for him.
-I gave him my shoulder and told him it was safe to walk.
-I could not help but wonder, “Does he stand there and wait until he can get someone to assist him?
-How long does it take before he gets help?
-What if he is blind and mute?”
+I gave him my shoulder and told him it was safe to cross the street.
+In that moment, I wondered if he would have stood there until someone went up to him and helped him.

 **What technologies would this additional product or service utilize?**
-> This product will use supervised learning.
+> This product will use a multimodal large language model with prompt engingeering.
+We can load data on what the street lights look like when it’s safe to cross and what the street lights look like when it’s not.
+The model can use the data to predict whether a new image of a street light is safe to cross the street.

 **Why are these technologies appropriate for your solution?**
-> We can load data on what the street lights should look like when it’s safe to cross or what the street lights should look like when it’s not.
-This is an appropriate solution because it uses machine learning to determine if an image with a street light indicates whether it is safe for the user to cross.
+> This is an appropriate solution because it uses machine learning to determine if an image with a street light indicates whether it is safe for the user to cross.

 ---